 Thinking of visiting MPC?
 Here’s some information you may find useful:

 What time is the worship service?

 Our worship service, called “Celebration”, begins at 10 am.
 It begins with a sounding of chimes and then a musical prelude to allow everyone to sit down and bring themselves into the experience from wherever they have come that morning.

 How formal are your services?

 Our service tends to be informal, though we do sit in pews.
-Our pastor does not wear formal robes and our congregation dresses in a variety of ways.
+Our pastor only wears formal robes during certain seasons, and our congregation dresses in a variety of ways.
 You’ll see everything from blue jeans to dress suits (more jeans than suits, though!).
 We encourage everyone to dress in a way that will help them to be comfortable and able to fully participate.

 Are there programs for children or teens?

 MPC has classes for 1st through 6th graders and childcare for younger children during service, as well as a Youth Group for teens that meets in the evening.
 Visit our Children and Youth section for more information.

 Can children stay in the service?